elgante/3rdSemesterProject/README.md

-CenterSprog
+CenterSprog.
-SEP3 Project - 2023
+SEP3 Project - 2023.
 A team of 4.
-System information
+System information:
-A distributed system consisting of 3 tiers; Presentation Tier implemented as a Blazor Server Application, Business Logic Tier with C#, and Data Tier done in Java using PostgreSQL for Database.
+A distributed system consisting of 3 tiers: Presentation Tier implemented as a Blazor Server Application, Business Logic Tier with C#, and Data Tier done in Java using PostgreSQL for Database.

 The Main Frameworks helping us achieve the solution were .NET and Spring Boot